How to Use a VPS A Beginner's Guide

 Here’s how to create new accounts:

-Set User Privileges: To grant the new user admin rights, add them to the sudo group: sudo usermod—aG sudo new username.
-It lets the user run commands with superuser privileges by prefixing them with sudo.
+• Grant User Privileges: To make the new user an admin, add him to the sudo group: sudo usermod—aG sudo new username.
+It also enables one to run superuser commands by prefixing them with sudo.

 Modifying User Privileges